julzaza/wildwitchherbs/_posts/2025-12-04-solstice-spirits-wild-hunt.md

 - **[The Witch’s Midwinter Kitchen: Folk Food Magic for the Twelve Nights](/midwinter-kitchen-witchcraft/)**
 - **[The Twelve Nights](/twelve-nights-witchcraft)**
 - **[Winter Solstice Witchcraft: Old European Magic & Rituals](/winter-solstice-witchcraft/)**

 ---

+## Solstice & Wild Hunt FAQ

+### **What is the Wild Hunt?**
+A raging procession of spirits—led by gods, ancestral riders, or winter goddesses—crossing the solstice sky.

+### **Why does it appear on the solstice?**
+Because the stillness of midwinter opens the boundary between worlds.

+### **How do witches protect themselves from the Wild Hunt?**
+With juniper smoke, iron, salt wards, red-wool knots, and evergreen charms hung until Twelfth Night.

+### **Which herbs are best for solstice protection?**
+Mugwort for vision, yew for keeping out the dead, wormwood for fearlessness, and blackthorn to block harmful spirits.

+### **Is it dangerous to look at the Hunt?**
+Folklore says yes.
+Never stare, call to them, or accept anything they offer.

+### **What should a witch do if the Hunt passes nearby?**
+Lower the head, remain still, and speak:
+**“I belong to the living.”**

+---